Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 ## Implementing generic operators

-One of the interesting things we can do with runtime-generated code, is implement generic operators.
+Something else you can do with compiled expressions is implement generic operators.
+These can be pretty useful if you're writing a lot of mathematical code and want to avoid repetition.

-As you know, operators in C# (unlike F#) are not generic.
-This means that, for example, every numeric type defines its own version of the multiply and divide operators.
+As you know, operators in C# are not generic.
+This means that every numeric type defines its own version of the, for example, multiply and divide operators.
 As a result, code that uses these operators also can't be generic either.

 Imagine that you had a function that calculates three-fourths of a number: